RamblingCookieMonster/Dots/README.md

 # Dots

-This is a janky CMDB-lite that uses PowerShell, neo4j, and a little duct-tape
+This is a janky, POC CMDB-lite that uses PowerShell, neo4j, and a little duct-tape

 _WARNING_: This is at the _maybe sufficient for demo purposes_ stage.
 No tests.
 Many assumptions.
 Use at your own risk : )